RisingStack/react-easy-state/README.md

 })
 ```

 **Local stores in functions rely on experimental React hooks.
-They are not yet supported in React Native and they require React v16.8.0-alpha to work.**
+They are not yet supported in React Native and they require React v16.8.0 (alpha) to work.**

 <details>
 <summary>You can use any React hook - including <code>useState</code> - in function components, Easy State won't interfere with them.</summary>